-Last month, Samsung suddenly releases this brand new 960 Series SSD to the market just because.
-Naturally, many PC builders quickly realized that their wallet was going to lose weight a lot faster than someone who just took a massive dump after their impulse double tacos.
-But question we have for this new Samsung SSD series is : is it really worth our dough?
+In the beginning of 2017, Samsung once again released the brand new SSD series to the ever competitive PC market, raising the standard yet to another new level.
+Naturally, many system builders forsee that their wallet is going to lose weight a lot faster than someone who just took a massive dump after several double tacos.
+But the (X) doubt we have for this 960 series is: is it really worth our dough?

-Well gather around Maesters of Custom PCs, Lords of Porn, Dukes of Virginity, Summoners of Cats, Trainers of the Right Hand, The Chassis Overclockers, Binary Master Races, Students of the Loan and Beaters of Skyrim.
-Tonight we dine with the spiciest ramen for entree, da bomb sauce for dessert, then –just then– discover the ultimate differences between Samsung 960 Evo, 960 Pro versus other siblings in their family line.
-Tomorrow we’ll lose weight like someone who ate the double tacos.
+Well gather all around the Maesters of Custom PCs, Trainers of the Right Hand, The Chassis Overclockers, Students of the Loan and Beaters of Skyrim.
+Tonight we’ll crack down the ultimate deepest secret differences between Samsung 960 Evo and 960 Pro versus other siblings in their family line, like how Cersei does Jaime.
+Figuratively speaking.

 1 – Recap

-Those of us who don’t keep up with the Samsung SSD, let me help you stay revelant with the mainstream.
-We will quickly go over the specs of older generations such as the 850-series and 950-series, just so you know exactly what are up against the 960-series.
+Those of us who don’t keep up with Samsung SSDs, let us quickly keep you up to date with the mainstream.
+We will go over the specs of older generations such as the 850-series and 950-series, just so you know exactly what are up against the 960-series.
+Perhaps older gens could turn out to be a better buy for you versus the new one.

-But first and most importantly, let’s address the tradition that started two years ago and since then appeared strong in every article about Samsung SSD on Custom PC Guide .net.
+But first and most importantly, let’s address the tradition that started two years ago and appeared strong in every article about Samsung SSD on here due to demand ever since then.
 It’s been one of the reasons why you guys keep reading, it’s certainly no different this year now.

 Though they are both 32-layer 3D NAND, the 850 Pro uses 40nm 86Gbit MLC NAND while the 850 Evo equips the 19nm 128Gbit TLC NAND.
 Therefore each die of the 850 Pro can hold up to 10.75GB of data.
 The 850 Evo on other hand has a storage capacity of 16GB per die because of smaller architecture and larger die size.

-Well, if you remember OCZ Vertex 2 SSD back in the day –each die could only hold up 6.25GB of data.
+Now, if you remember the OCZ Vertex 2 SSD back in the day –each of its die could only hold up 6.25GB of data.
 There were 16 NAND packages in total to make up Vertex 2 100GB model!
 That is one of the reasons why Solid-state drives were so expensive then.
 With the help of 3D NAND, we only need 4 packages to make 128GB model of the 850 Pro now.

 Well here is how those 4 packages laid out in 850 Pro 128GB: each of the first two packages has 4 stacks of dies in them